Surface Coverage Dynamics for Reversible Dissociative Adsorption on Finite Linear Lattices: Finite-Size Effects: Even Odd

 \subsection{Correlations between Neighboring Sites}

 Using the equilibrium probability distribution of accessible configurations, we quantitatively investigate correlations between neighboring sites.
-To this end, we first define a random variable $Z_\alpha$ for the occupancy of the $\alpha$th site ($\alpha=1,\cdots,N$), that is, $Z_\alpha=1$ if the $\alpha$th site is occupied and 0 otherwise.
+To this end, we first define a random variable $Z_n$ for the occupancy of the $n$th site ($n=1,\cdots,N$), that is, $Z_n=1$ if the $n$th site is occupied and 0 otherwise.
 We then define the correlation coefficient $\bar{\rho}_N$ between $Z_1$ and $Z_2$.
 Note that any pair of two neighboring sites gives the same result of $\bar{\rho}_N$.
-As shown in Section~II.E of the \SI, we express $\bar{\rho}_N$ in terms of $[\Xrm]$ and $[\Xrm\Xrm]$:
+As shown in Appendix~\ref{appendix_rhobarN}, we express $\bar{\rho}_N$ in terms of $[\Xrm]$ and $[\Xrm\Xrm]$:

 where $[\Xrm]=\bar{\theta}_N$ is given in Eq.~\eqref{thetaeq_evenodd} and